D470721/Uber-Ride-Analysis/README.md

 2. Peak Ride Times
 - The most pickups occur between 6 AM and 9 AM and 5 PM and 8 PM, indicating peak commuting hours.
-- A noticeable trip dip is observed between 10 AM - 4 PM, likely due to lower demand.
+- A noticeable trip dip is observed between 10 AM and 4 PM, likely due to lower demand.

 3. Night Shift Trends
 - 39.6% of Uber rides happen during nighttime (9 PM - 6 AM), showing a strong late-night demand.